jaimebuilder/RNA_Seq_AJ/README.md

 A folder for each sample, inside this folder 2 subfolders being logs and results.
 INside results a subfolder called STAR will contain BAM files and other outputs STAR creates.

 The path to BAM files (files sorted by coordinate of all mapped reads) will be: ./samplename/results/STAR/Aligned.sortedByCoord.out.bam (this path is recognised in next step)

+It is possible to run multiqc on STAR outputs to analyze how the alignment of each samples has been.
+Command example: multiqc ./SRR12506733/results/STAR/ -o ./SRR12506733/multiqc

 6. In 05-counts-alignment:
 This step consist in counting how many reads are aligned to each gene (without normalizing)